BidnessForB/JPostman/README.md

 ### Create Collections from scratch

-You can create a new, empty collectino as well
+You can create a new, empty collection as well

 ```java
 Collection newColl = PostmanFactory("New collection");